 Maintenance: Moderate

-5. SG2 (R2) Steel: The Best Technology in Powdered Steel
+5. SG2 (R2) Steel: The Best Powder Steel Technology

-SG2, also known as R2, is a high-end powder steel that offers the best in edge retention and durability.
-Thanks to its powder structure, it has a very fine grain that allows for an extremely sharp and long-lasting edge.
-It is an excellent choice for professional chefs who require a knife that can withstand intensive use without losing its edge quickly.
-However, it is usually more expensive due to its complexity in manufacturing.
+SG2, also known as R2, is a high-end powdered steel that offers the ultimate in edge retention and durability.
+Thanks to its powdered structure, it has a very fine grain that allows for an extremely sharp and long-lasting edge.
+It's an excellent choice for professional chefs who require a knife that can withstand intensive use without losing its sharpness quickly.
+However, its price is typically higher due to its manufacturing complexity.

 -